AMReX-Astro/Castro/Docs/source/FlowChart.rst

 .. index:: castro.time_integration_method, USE_SIMPLIFIED_SDC, USE_TRUE_SDC

--  Strang-splitting: the Strang evolution does the burning on the state for :math:`\Delta t/2`, then updates the hydrodynamics using the burned state, and then does the final :math:`\Delta t/2` burning.
+-  Strang+CTU: the Strang evolution does the burning on the state for :math:`\Delta t/2`, then updates the hydrodynamics using the burned state, and then does the final :math:`\Delta t/2` burning.
 No explicit coupling of the burning and hydro is done.
 This code path uses the corner-transport upwind (CTU) method (the unsplit, characteristic tracing method of :cite:`colella:1990`).
+This is the default method.

+   The MHD solver uses this same driver.

 -  SDC: a class of iterative methods that couples the advection and reactions such that each process explicitly sees the effect of the other.
 We have